Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 7 How long does the healing process take and when can I return to work?

-The healing time depends on the surgical procedure and your personal constitution.
-In the case of minimally invasive surgery, many patients are able to return to work after one to two weeks, provided their job does not involve heavy lifting.
+The duration of healing depends on the surgical method and your personal constitution.
+After a minimally invasive operation, many patients can return to work within one to two weeks, provided their job does not involve heavy lifting.

 Physical rest (no heavy lifting, no straining) is recommended for about 4 weeks.
-Office work can often be resumed after 7–10 days, heavier physical work after approximately 4–6 weeks – discuss this individually with your doctor.
+Office work can often be resumed after 7–10 days, while more strenuous physical work may require approximately 4–6 weeks – please discuss this individually with your doctor.

-It is important to listen to your own body: start with light activities and increase slowly.
-Most everyday activities (walking, climbing stairs, light housework) are possible again after just a few days.
+It is important to listen to your own body: start with light activities and increase them slowly.
+Most daily activities (walking, climbing stairs, light household chores) are possible again after just a few days.
 You should only resume sports such as jogging or fitness once you have been cleared by your doctor (usually after 4-6 weeks).

 8 What do I have to consider after the femoral hernia operation?